rhmtazad/hydraDB/README.txt

 Installation

-You can install through pip or by copying inside your project folder
+You can install through pip or by copying 'hydra' package inside your project folder

     pip install hydradb